soccerGB/MSIExperiment/Readme.md

 Here is the operation sequence:

-   1. Launch MSIServiceClient container image.

-      Launch the proxycontainer with MSIServiceClient as its label
+   1. Launch an MSIServiceClient container instance with MSIServiceClient as its label

             docker run -it --label  MSIServiceClient msiserviceclient

       Note:  Inside the msiserviceclient container image, the following new route added into its routing table as part of the container startup sequence.
 This is needed for enabling accessing MSI from inside the MSIServiceClient container

              New-NetRoute –DestinationPrefix "169.254.169.254/32" –InterfaceIndex $ifIndex –NextHop $gatewayIP

-   2. Launch the Proxycontainer with MSIProxyContainer as its label
+   2. Launch the Proxy container instance with MSIProxyContainer as its label

-         proxy\docker build -t proxy .

             docker run -it --label MSIProxyContainer proxy

    3. Schedule a gloabl task to setup the MSI request forwarding